ivarref/spa-monkey/network-failures.md

 durations of each transition of `tcpi_backoff` in the log: it starts at ~200 milliseconds, then doubles, doubles again, etc..

+TL-DR: A change in `tcpi_backoff` means that the kernel has sent a packet, but did not yet receive any corresponding ACK, and will thus re-send the packet.

 ### The kernel to the rescue

 Back in the console we can finally we see: